salcido/discogs-enhancer/readme.md

 Only show items from a specific country when filtering in your currency.

+### Hide Min, Median, Max Columns

+Show/hide the Min, Median, and Max columns in the Collections page.

 ### Marketplace Highlights

 Easily see at a glance what condition items are in.